 If your business has been accused of wrongful termination, you need to know your rights and obligations under state and federal law, and what to do about the claim.
-At Hamilton Law Firm PC, we represent employers who are facing unwarranted claims of wrongful termination.
+At Hamilton Law Firm PC, attorney Ayesha Hamilton represents employers who are facing unwarranted claims of wrongful termination.

-When you call our firm at 800-742-1490, we can discuss the facts of your case in depth to determine whether you were within your rights as an employer to terminate your former employee.
+When you call her Princeton firm at 800-742-1490, she can discuss the facts of your case in-depth to determine whether you were within your rights as an employer to terminate your former employee.

 The Gray Area In Wrongful Termination Lawsuits